UPDATE: Daring Escape - Kidnapped Woman Jumps From Moving Car With Baby

 DULUTH, Ga.
-(CW69 News at 10) – According to a Gwinnett County Police Department (GCPD) statement, a woman jumped out of her moving car with her child during a carjacking at the Exxon Gas station at 1350 Boggs Road in Duluth on August 18.
+(CW69 News at 10) – According to a Gwinnett County Police Department (GCPD) statement, a woman jumped out of her moving car with her child during a carjacking at the Exxon Gas station at 1350 Boggs Road in Duluth, Georgia on August 18, 2020.

 GCPD has now identified a suspect as Quinten Rogers, 42.
 Detectives have obtained warrants for Rogers for Hijacking a Motor Vehicle and two counts of Kidnapping.
 Rogers is encouraged to turn himself in to police.